ahmadhassanch/editable_table/html/readme.txt

-- set the width at creation of table
+- set the cell width at creation of cell